 Liquid Methadone Addiction Treatment Options

-The unfortunate truth is that physical addiction to methadone can develop fairly quickly, and those that are ready to quit are likely to face powerful withdrawal symptoms.
+The unfortunate truth is that physical addiction to methadone can develop fairly quickly, and those ready to quit are likely to face powerful withdrawal symptoms.
 Withdrawals generally begin to set in within the first 24 hours following their last dose, while other people report withdrawal symptoms beginning several days after stopping.

-The first 24 hours, you can expect:
+In the first 24 hours, you can expect: